-Companies that provide home care enable patients to remain at home rather than having to move into a nursing home or assisted living facility.
-They provide a number of different services designed to support the physical and mental health and well-being of the patients that they serve.
+Some companies provide caregivers with home care to remain the patients at home rather than move into a nursing home or assisted living facility.
+They provide several different services designed to support the patients’ physical and mental health and well-being that they serve.

-These services range from providing in-home healthcare to offering transportation, delivering or preparing meals, making home repairs, to a senior community center, to providing a social outlet, and offering transportation.
+These services range from providing in-home healthcare to delivering or preparing meals, making home repairs, to a senior community center, to provide a social outlet and offering transportation.

-A number of different services fall under the umbrella of home care.
+Many different services fall under the umbrella of home care.
 Some services are designed to support the physical health of the patient.
 Others are designed to support their mental health by providing them with engaging social activities and companionship.
-Home care professionals can also help with tasks like basic home maintenance and repairs, meal preparation, or transportation.
-With home care services, patients can remain in their own homes as they age rather than having to move into a dedicated care facility.
-This helps ensure that the patient is well cared for while at the same time reducing the burden on friends and family members.
+Home care professionals can also help with basic home maintenance and repairs, meal preparation, or transportation.
+With home care services, patients can remain in their own homes as they age rather than move into a dedicated care facility.
+These help ensure that the patient is well cared for while reducing the load on friends and family members.

 How Are Home Care Services Provided?

 In most cases, patients and their families turn to organizations that are specially licensed to provide home care services.
 There are also independently operated companies that focus on meeting the needs of homebound patients.
-The organizations that offer these services range from hospice groups to home health agencies.
-Some organizations are publicly funded and some others are private.
+Organizations that offer these services range from hospice groups to health care agencies.
+Some organizations are publicly funded, and some others are private.

 Questions To Ask When Selecting A Provider For Home Care

 Start by finding out how long the company has been in service.
-Be sure to ask whether or not they are accredited.
+Be sure to ask whether or not they are certified.
 Check whether the company is Medicare-certified.
-If they lack certification, make sure to discuss the reasons why.
-Find out whether or not they are licensed by the state.
-The vast majority of states require providers offering these services to obtain special licensing and to keep their licenses up to date.
+If they lack certification, make sure to discuss the reasons.
+Find out whether or not the state licenses them.
+The vast majority of states require providers to offer these services to obtain special licensing and keep their licenses up to date.
 You should be able to look this information up in reports that are published for the public.
 Find out whether the provider operates independently or whether they are part of a larger organization.
 Finally, make sure to ask for references.